Bosentan

 How long is the treatment continued?

 Do not stop taking bosentan without first talking to your doctor.
-If your doctor does decide to stop the treatment, you may need to reduce the dose gradually before you stop the medicine completely.
+If your doctor decides to stop the treatment, you may need to reduce the dose gradually before you stop the medicine completely.

 Are there any side effects?

 Most people who take bosentan do not experience side effects.
-Tell your doctor if you are concerned about possible side effects.
-A reduction in dose may minimise the side effects so that you can continue to have this treatment.
+Tell your doctor if you are worried about possible side effects.
+Having a lower dose may reduce side effects so that you can continue taking bosentan.

 Most common possible side effects

-• The most common side effects include stomach upset, nausea, diarrhea and headache and respiratory infections
+• The most common side effects include stomach upset, nausea, diarrhea and headache.

 • Other side effects include inflamed throat, irritated nose passages or skin rash.